ChrstphrHll/npc_gen/students/Allisa Iahalae.md

 # Allisa Iahalae
 ---
 ### Description
-- Half-Elf Sorcerer from Aldercrown Empire
+- Half-Elf Sorcerer from Principality of the Palus Peoples
 - 1st year Protection student in Elkenval
-- short curly violet hair that's well kept, Green eyes, and Tan skin
+- short straight auburn hair that's put up, Green eyes, and Tan skin
 - Is Considerate and Delicate, and has Patience as their ideal

 ### Organizations